kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/factory/abstractfactory/notes.md

 }
 ```
 Let's decide what's DataBaseCon should be class, interface or abstract class
-If DataBaseCon was a class then **Dependency Inversion Principle** will be violated, it should be interface or abstract class
+If DataBaseCon was a class then **Dependency Inversion Principle** will be violated, it should be interface or abstract class.

 What about Query ?
 Query should also be a interface or abstract class,
 because in db.createQuery() can return a sql, psql, mongodb query... .
 So we don't tightly couple it.